luketshannon/ece473-final-project/README.md

 If you would like to change the config file you can change:
 1. `ecoAddress: luke-goerli.eth` the address the donations go to
 2. `offset: 0.001`: change the fixed donation amount
-3. `roundTo: 0.001`: change the rounding number
+3. `percent: 0.01`: change the rounding number

 in `config.json` to customize these parameters.